Chapmip/micropython-stm32-iol/README.md

 * `bit_field_value` must be a positive integer (or zero) within the range of the number of bits for the bit field defined by `bit_high` and `bit_low` (e.g. 0 to 7 for a 3-bit field).

-*See above note regarding the non-standard adoption of the Python "slicing" notation.*
+*See note in ["for read" section](https://github.com/Chapmip/micropython-stm32-iol#iolreghighlow-for-read) regarding the non-standard adaptation of the Python "slicing" notation.*

 ### `iol.Reg.bits()`